UW-SASWE/sDRIPS/docs/Model/ConceptualModel.md

 - $ET$ — Potential evapotranspiration for the specific crop (mm/day)
 - $K_c$ — Crop coefficient (varies by crop type and growth stage)
-- $K_s$ — Soil water stress coefficient (accounts for reduced transpiration under water-limited conditions)
+- $K_s$ — Soil water stress coefficient

 <span id="sebal_et"></span>
 ### SEBAL ET
 The SEBAL algorithm, developed by <a href="https://doi.org/10.1016/S0022-1694(98)00253-4" target="_blank">Bastiaanssen et al. (1998)</a>, has been successfully implemented in more than 30 countries <a href="https://doi.org/10.1061/(ASCE)0733-9437(2005)131:1(85)" target="_blank">(Bastiaanssen et al., 2005)</a>.
 It has demonstrated high accuracy in estimating evapotranspiration.

 SEBAL solves the surface energy balance equation to estimate evapotranspiration using satellite imagery and meteorological forcing data.
 It computes an instantaneous ET flux at the time of the Landsat overpass.
-The model calculates net surface radiation, soil heat flux, and sensible heat flux to the air.
+The model calculates net surface radiation (\(R_n\)), soil heat flux (\(G\)), and sensible heat flux to the air (\(H\)).
 The residual energy flux, which is the latent heat flux driving evapotranspiration, is obtained by subtracting the soil and sensible heat fluxes from net radiation at the surface.
-For each pixel, the latent heat flux \( \lambda E \) is given by the surface energy balance equation:
+For each pixel, the latent heat flux (\( \lambda E \)) is given by the surface energy balance equation:

 \[
 \lambda E = R_n - G - H